julio1415/1000usersAD/README.md

 # 1000usersAD
-Creating 1,000 bulk users using a script in active directory
+Creating 1,000 bulk users using a script in Active Directory

 # Active Directory Implementation with Bulk User Creation (1,000 Users)

 ## Project Summary